4x1md/phone_rtty_interface/README.md

 4. [ ] Removing ground conductor from the component layer.
 5. [ ] Improving the thermal relief on the grounded pads.
 Today they are sometimes hard to solder.
 6. [ ] Increasing the space between R10 and R11 to fit larger trimmer resistors.
+7. [ ] Adding a TX inhibit switch which will disable triggering the PTT line.
+It may be useful to prevent notifications or other non radio-related sounds to key the transceiver.

 ## Links
 * Designing a Phone/Radio interface: [Part 1](https://waynemerry.wordpress.com/2012/08/16/designing-a-phoneradio-interface/), [Part 2](https://waynemerry.wordpress.com/2012/08/22/ft-817-phone-audio-interface-part-2/), [Part 3](https://waynemerry.wordpress.com/2012/11/02/ft-817-ft-897-phone-audio-interface-part-3/)